 Following the initial year of use of the CAMA, each additional year's Configuration Addition Maintenance cost will be incorporated into the Configuration Addition Maintenance adder until the end of the historical maintenance cost period selected for the unit.

 To calculate the Configuration Addition Maintenance Adder, calculate the solely incremental Maintenance Cost for the Configuration Change.
-Please note these expenses are purely incremental and that labor must be removed from all applicable FERC Accounts.
+Please note these expenses are purely incremental.